 In animal cells, the primary lysosomes fuse with food vacuoles derived from phagocytosis and produce phagosomes.
 After digestion, the residual body is thrown out of the cell by exocytosis.
 Even the incoming endocytotic vesicles fuse with primary lysosomes into secondary lysosomes.
 During certain stage of development lysosomes become very active and digest cellular components by autophagy.

 In almost all cases, lysosomes take their origin from golgi-endoplasmic reticulum-lysosomal complex called GERL complex.
 The RER synthesizes lysosomal proteins on its membrane (polysome bound) then the proteins are transported through the lumen into SER where the membranes are pinched off into vesicles at the cis surface of Golgi body.
-Lysosomal proteins are marked by mannose-p.
+Lysosomal proteins are marked by mannose-Phosphate.
 The vesicles fuse with one another into flat membranous sacs.
-At the lateral regions of golgi membranes the lysosomal enzymes are segregated and packed.
+At the lateral regions of Golgi membranes the lysosomal enzymes are segregated and packed.
 Then many such small primary lysosomes containing similar enzymes or different enzymes fuse with endosomes or endocytotic or phagocytotic vesicle to produce secondary lysosomes.

 Lysosomal enzymes synthesized in endoplasmic reticulum are marked with specific mannose-6 phosphate as marker molecules; they are then bind to their specific receptors, then they pinched off as primary vacuoles using clathrin proteins as a coat, which fuses with primary lysosomes or phagosomes.
 The mannose receptors are recycled into trans-golgi membranes.

 Regular pumping of protons into across Lysosomal unit membrane into Lysosomal sap (pH4.2) maintain their Lysosomal enzyme in dormant condition; http://www.ncbi.nlm.nih.gov/